crashoverride777/swifty-sk-scroll-view/README.md

 - v1.1

-Small improvements to make it easier to select vertical or horizontal scrolling
+Small improvements to make it easier to select vertical or horizontal scrolling without having to adjust some settings in the helper manually.

 - v1.0